Dynamics of a collection of active particles on a two-dimensional periodic undulated surface: Results

+We describe the particle dynamics in simple manner using real space snapshots of a single particle trajectory for fixed $\gamma=1.0$ and $k=1$, in Fig. \ref{fig: 3}(I-III).
+Fig. \ref{fig: 3}(b) shows the cartoon of part of surface.
+The dark and bright colors show the surface minima and maxima respectively.

-For small values of $v_0 \lesssim 0.1$ and $\bar{h} \gtrsim 0.8$, initially, (early time $\sim$ first few steps) motion of particle is ballistic but soon it jumps into one of the minima and stays there ( snapshot of particle position for $\bar{h}=1.0, $ and $v_0 = 0.0$, as shown in Fig. 4(I)).
+For small values of $\bar{v_0} \lesssim 1.0$ and $\bar{h} \gtrsim 0.8$, initially, (early time $\sim$ first few steps) motion of particle is ballistic but soon it jumps into one of the minima and stays there (snapshot of particle position for $\bar{h}=1.0, $ and $\bar{v_0} = 0.0$, as shown in Fig. \ref{fig: 3}(I).
 Although, soft repulsive interaction among the particles will be maximum, when more than one particle sit in a minima but they do not come out due to small activity.
 Hence, MSD remains flat for the late time (as shown in Fig.{\ref{fig: 1}(d) (black circles).
-Increasing $v_0$, leads to partial trapping of the particle in the minima and particle starts moving from one minima to another after some transient time, as shown in snapshot Fig. 4(II) is for $\bar{h}=1.0$ and $v_0=0.7$.
+Increasing $\bar{v_0}$, leads to partial trapping of the particle in the minima and particle starts moving from one minima to another after some transient time, as shown in snapshot Fig.\ref{fig: 3}(II) is for $\bar{h}=1.0$ and $\bar{v_0}=7.0$.
 So, after an intermediate time (plateau region) , MSD starts growing linearly with time.
-Snapshot in Fig. 4(III) for $\bar{h}=1.0$ and $v_0=1.0$.
-It shows that as $v_0 $ approaches $\gtrsim \bar{h}$, particle starts to show frequent jumps from one minimum to another.\\
+Snapshot in Fig. {\ref{fig: 3}(III) for $\bar{h}=1.0$ and $\bar{v_0}=10.0$.
+It shows the, particle's frequent jumps from one minimum to another.\\